willbush/blog/content/blog/impermanence.md

 {% note(header="Note") %}

-Changing`squashfsCompression` is not required, but it speeds up the build dramatically (see the wiki link above).
+Changing`squashfsCompression` is not required, but it speeds up the build dramatically for a modest trade-off in space.

 {% end %}

 Then build the `iso.nix` with: